DarioBranco94/federated-learning-clients-server-simulation/README.md

 ## Overview

-This document provides a detailed description of the implementation of our Federated Learning (FL) framework.
+This document provides a detailed description of the implementation of our Federated Learning (FL) framework for benchmarking.
 The framework is designed to facilitate the simulation and performance analysis of various federated algorithms.
 It consists of a central server and multiple clients, each training a model locally on their data and contributing to the global aggregation without sharing raw data.
 The implementation is done in Python (version 3.10), leveraging its simplicity and extensive libraries for machine learning.
 Clients and server communicate via sockets using the TCP/IP protocol.

 ## Libraries